Cluster headache: Recurrence

 Cluster headaches may occasionally be referred to as "alarm clock headache" because of the regularity of their recurrence.
-CH attacks often awaken individuals from sleep.
-Both individual attacks and the cluster grouping can have a metronomic regularity; attacks typically striking at a precise time of day each morning or night.
+Cluster headaches often awaken individuals from sleep.
+Both individual attacks and the cluster grouping can have a metronomic regularity; attacks typically strike at a precise time of day each morning or night.
 The recurrence of headache cluster grouping may occur more often around solstices, or seasonal changes, sometimes showing circannual periodicity.
 Conversely, attack frequency may be highly unpredictable, showing no periodicity at all.
 These observations have prompted researchers to speculate an involvement or dysfunction of the hypothalamus.
 The hypothalamus controls the body's "biological clock" and circadian rhythm.
 In episodic cluster headache, attacks occur once or more daily, often at the same time each day for a period of several weeks, followed by a headache-free period lasting weeks, months, or years.
 Approximately 10–15% of cluster headaches are chronic, with multiple headaches occurring every day for years, sometimes without any remission.

 In accordance with the International Headache Society (IHS) diagnostic criteria, cluster headaches occurring in two or more cluster periods, lasting from 7 to 365 days with a pain-free remission of one month or longer between the headache attacks may be classified as episodic.
-If headache attacks occur for more than a year without pain-free remission of at least one month, the condition is classified as chronic.
+If headache attacks occur for more than a year without pain-free remission of at least three months, the condition is classified as chronic.

-Chronic CH both occurs and recurs without any remission periods between cycles; there may be variation in cycles, meaning the frequency and severity of attacks may change without predictability for a period of time.
+Chronic cluster headaches both occur and recur without any remission periods between cycles; there may be variation in cycles, meaning the frequency and severity of attacks may change without predictability for a period of time.
 The frequency, severity, and duration of headache attacks experienced by people during these cycles varies between individuals and does not demonstrate complete remission of the episodic form.
 The condition may change unpredictably from chronic to episodic and from episodic to chronic.